Hiranya07/my-card-app/README.md

 - transaction/db/respositories : Contains logic for transaction related crud operations

 ### mocking
-- Execute the below command to generate mock for the interaces: mockgen -source=<path to the go file contains interface> <destination path>
+- Execute the below command to generate mock for the interaces: mockgen -source=path_to_interface destination_path